-1.1.
 THE RELATIONSHIP BETWEEN CAT, GSE AND UEL

-The integrated Masters Sustainability and Adaptation programmes, comprising MSc Sustainability and Adaptation (SA); M.Res Sustainability and Adaptation (MRes); MSc Green Building (GB) and MSc Sustainability in Energy Provision and Demand Management (SEPDM) seek to build on the current collaborative partnerships between CAT and UEL.
+The integrated Masters Sustainability and Adaptation programmes, comprising MSc Sustainability and Adaptation (SA); MSc Sustainability and Adaptation in the Built Environment (SABE); MSc Sustainability and Adaptation Planning (SAP); MRes Sustainability and Adaptation (MRes); MSc Green Building (GB) and MSc Sustainability in Energy Provision and Demand Management (SEPDM) are delivered through the collaborative partnership between CAT and the University of East London (UEL) that has been in operation since 2007.

 The Centre for Alternative Technology (CAT), Machynlleth, Powys is an environmental charity, and these programmes are owned and managed by CAT.
 The programme content and academic standards are monitored and controlled by UEL.
-Degrees, Diplomas, and Certificates are awarded by UEL.
+Degrees, diplomas and Certificates are awarded by UEL.

-These programmes follow all the rules with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation (MoC) came into operation from March 2014 and was revised and extended in December 2018.
-Following the 2022 partnership review the MoC will be extended for a further 5 years.
+These programmes follow all the rules with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation came into operation from March 2014 and was revised and extended in December 2018.

-1.2.
 CAT & GSE: AREAS OF EXPERIENCE / EXPERTISE